 TikTok Micro-Influencers: Why Smaller Creators are Best for Brands

-TikTok micro-influencers generate authentic engagement and ad-ready content for brands.
+TikTok micro-influencers generate authentic content and organic engagement for brands.
 Below we break down the benefits of micro-influencers on TikTok vs. celebrities.

 TikTok micro-influencers are in high demand right now.

 Because brands across the board are seeing the positive impact of authentic content and reviews over celebrity endorsements.

 And sure, most TikTok content is unpolished and rough around the edges.

 But that's exactly what makes it so valuable for brands promoting products on TikTok.